 - 1 cup half and half

 - 1 cup Monterey Jack cheese

-- Make pie dough and line tart pan or deep dish pie plate.
+- Make pie dough and line a 10-inch tart pan or deep dish pie plate.

 - Preheat oven to 425 degrees.

 - Saute veggies in 2 tablespoons reserved marinade.